seriouslyjames/Cyclistic-Bikes-Case-Study/Data_Processing.md

              end_lng_conv;
 ```

-Now lets update the datatype of the ride_length column to the datatype TIME
+Now lets update the datatype of the ride_length column to the datatype TIME.

 ```sql
 ALTER TABLE dbo.combined_table